 - 2 tablespoons ground coriander

-- 4 tablespoons kashmiri chili powder (we used new mexico chile powder)
+- 4 tablespoons kashmiri chili powder

-- 6 cloves garlic, ( we made a paste with a microplane)
+- 6 cloves garlic, (we made a paste with a microplane)

 - 2 tablespoons freshly ground ginger or ginger paste (we made paste by grating 1 inch fresh ginger with a microplane)